1orwell/Mastermind/README.txt

         You can save the game at any time by writing 'save'/
         guess:

-    To see how the game is played, go the the PLAYING GAME section.
+    To see how the game is played, go the PLAYING GAME section.

     Human v.
 Human